casat/casat.github.io/content/it_resources/wordpress/new_ansible.md

 ### Without Ansible
 - Create user accounts on the server and update SSH keys for each
 - Run server updates and restart
-- Update server settings, STIG security settings, and enable firewall
+- Update server settings, apply STIG security settings, and enable firewall
 - Install PHP and the necessary add-ons for WordPress
 - Install MySQL, complete initial setup
     - Create database and user for WordPress